MP-Gadget/MP-sort/README.rst

 =======

 A Massively Parallel Sorting Library.
 The library implements a histogram sort.
-The scaling of MP-Sort up to 160,000 MPI ranks has been studied by [1]_.
+The scaling of MP-sort up to 160,000 MPI ranks has been studied by [1]_.
 MP-Sort is the sorting module in BlueTides Simulation [2]_.

+Our vision is that MP-sort will significantly ease BigData analysis on traditional HPC platforms with MPI.

+Based on this vision, we provide

+ - a C interface that can be easily integrated into BigData producers, such as large scale simulation applications; and

+ - a Python interface that can be easily integrated into BigData consumers, such as parallel Python scripts that queries simulation data.

 Install
 -------